SLO42/SLO42/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-[Randofy-backend](https://github.com/SLO42/Randofy-backend)
+AssetDash
 - 🌱 I’m currently learning ...
-Spotify Web Api
+TypeScript
 - 👯 I’m looking to collaborate on ...
-Next.js
+Anything fullstack
 - 🤔 I’m looking for help with ...
-Getting a job
+Becoming a mentor
 - 💬 Ask me about ...
-Node / React
+Node / React / Fullstack Development
-- 📫 How to reach me: ... linkedIn
+- 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/samolive/)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I love working with react and making full stack applications